CompOmics/compomics.github.io/searchgui/_posts/2016-10-19-searchcli.md

 Identification parameters for use in SearchCLI can be provided as a file.
 Identification parameter files are in the [json](https://en.wikipedia.org/wiki/JSON) format and can be created in the graphical user interface, using the [IdentificationParametersCLI](/compomics-utilities/wiki/identificationparameterscli.html), or using third party tools.
 Alternatively, the parameters can be passed directly to SearchCLI by using the command line arguments of the [IdentificationParametersCLI](/compomics-utilities/wiki/identificationparameterscli.html).

-Temporary folders used in the processing can be set via [PathSettingsCLI](#pathsettingscli).
-Note that search engines use indexes and temporary files stored locally in their folder.
+We strongly recommend to [redirect temporary folders and logs](#pathsettingscli).
+Please note that search engines use indexes and temporary files stored locally in their folder.
 It is thus important to use a single instance of SearchCLI at a time.
 In distributed setups, we recommend keeping a clean copy of SearchGUI, and distribute it to the different workers prior to execution.

 ### General command line